gisktzh/gb3-web_ui/README.md

 - **gb3-frontend** is the name of the image
 - **latest** is the version tag for this image
 - **-v nginxlogs:/var/log/nginx** volume folder with log files for filebeat

-## Local Backend

-### Using local GB2 setup

-If you're using a local GB2 setup (e.g. via docker), you can use this backend by running `ng serve --configuration=development-local-gb2` (or `npm run start-local-gb2` shorthand).
-This assumes that

-- GB2 runs on localhost, port 3000, exposing **all** services from GB2 (wms, tokens, etc.)
-- GB2 is accessible from your host

-If using this, angular will proxy all requests to the GB2 via localhost, so you have to set all links to be relative ( e.g. `/wms/asd` will become `http://localhost:4200/wms/asd`, and then proxied to `http://localhost:3000/wms/asd`).

 ## Naming conventions